Varvara-Gornostaeva/buid-tree-exercise/README.md

 # buid-tree-exercise
-One of the test tasks with an interesting algorithm by creation tree structure
+The test tasks with an interesting algorithm by creation tree structure

 Write a function that builds a tree using a list of id pairs (parent id, descendant id), where None is the id of the root node.